Denversaurus Facts

 | Location | North America |

-Denversaurus was a heavily armoured ankylosaur that roamed the ancient landscapes of western North America during the Late Cretaceous period, between 83.6 and 72.2 million years ago.
-This impressive herbivore measured approximately 6 metres in length and stood about 1.5 metres tall at the hip, making it a formidable presence on the prehistoric plains.
+Denversaurus was a heavily armoured ankylosaur that thundered across the ancient landscapes of western North America during the Late Cretaceous period, between 83.6 and 72.2 million years ago.
+This impressive herbivore measured around 6 metres in length and stood approximately 1.5 metres tall at the hip, making it a substantial presence in its prehistoric ecosystem.